DHvaicrker/AsciiArt/README.md

 This project demonstrates my ability to create a complex, interactive application in Java, showcasing skills in object-oriented programming, algorithm design, and image processing.
 The ASCII art generator is a fun and engaging way to highlight these technical skills.

 * **Language:** Java ☕
-* **Libraries/Frameworks (If applicable):** *(List any external libraries used, e.g., image processing libraries if you convert images to ASCII)*
-* **Core Algorithms:** *(Briefly describe the algorithms used for generating the ASCII art.
-This is crucial!
-E.g., "The project utilizes a density-based character mapping algorithm to convert grayscale images to ASCII representations." or "Geometric patterns are generated using recursive algorithms and trigonometric functions.")*
+* **Core Algorithms:** The project utilizes a density-based character mapping algorithm to convert grayscale images to ASCII representations.

 ## How to Run 🏃‍♂️